hydro-informatics/hydro-informatics.github.io/numerics/pre-qgis.md

 :alt: basement qgis modify boundary polygon
 :name: qgis-mod-boundary

-Modify the boundary polygon with a click on the centre cross (creates a new point) and dragging it to the next outest boundary point of the DEM points.
+Modify the boundary polygon with a click on the center cross (creates a new point) and dragging it to the next outest boundary point of the DEM points.
 ```